The Department of the Navy is one of the most complex organizations in the federal government. It is comprised of more than

 Catherine L. Kessmeier is the Principal Deputy Assistant Secretary (Manpower & Reserve Affairs) and Acting Assistant Secretary (Manpower & Reserve Affairs) (M&RA) for the Department of the Navy (DON).
 In this role, she is responsible for the overall supervision and oversight of manpower and reserve component affairs of the Department of the Navy, including the development of programs and policy related to military personnel (active, reserve, retired), their family members and the civilian workforce; the and oversight of the Office of Equal Employment Opportunity, Sexual Assault Prevention Program Office, and Human Resources systems within the Department.
 Prior to her appointment as the Acting Assistant Secretary, she was the Principal Deputy Assistant Secretary, advising the Assistant Secretary in exercising the entire portfolio responsible for Manpower and Reserve Affairs.

-Paige Hinkle-Bowles is Deputy Assistant Secretary of the Navy for Civilian Human Resources (DASN (CHR)).
-She is the senior advisor to the Under Secretary and Assistant Secretary (Manpower and Reserve Affairs) of the Navy on policies and programs impacting the entire civilian workforce.
-She also serves as the Director of the Office of Civilian Human Resources, an Echelon 2 Command comprised of five HR Operations Centers and headquarters employing more than 1,000 employees.
-As the Director, she is responsible for the day-to-day management of civilian policies and programs and provides guidance to the Department of the Navy human resources leadership.
+Garry Newton is the Interim Deputy Assistant Secretary of the Navy for Civilian Human Resources (DASN (CHR)).
+He is the senior advisor to the Under Secretary and Assistant Secretary (Manpower and Reserve Affairs) of the Navy on policies and programs impacting the entire civilian workforce.

 Denise Szelag is the Deputy Director, Office of Civilian Human Resources.
 She assists the DASN (CHR) in accomplishing OCHR"s broad mission, to include advice on matters pertaining to the development and execution of corporate plans and management.

-Sandra Ringer Mendoza is the Director, HR Policy and Programs.
-She is responsible for managing the development and delivery of civilian human resources management policy for the Department of the Navy (DON) enterprise, directing implement of strategies and assessment of policies, programs and activities required to attract, train, and retain a civilian workforce of quality, quantity and diversity for the DON.
+Dr. Andrew Jones is the Director, HR Policy and Programs.
+He is responsible for managing the development and delivery of civilian human resources management policy for the Department of the Navy (DON) enterprise, directing implement of strategies and assessment of policies, programs and activities required to attract, train, and retain a civilian workforce of quality, quantity and diversity for the DON.

 Lisa Jox is the Director, HR Operations.
 She is responsible for the five OCHR Operations Centers located in California, Mississippi, Pennsylvania, Virginia and Washington charged with filling Navy and Marine Corps' vacancies and executing personnel actions.